artificialw/cse1325/README.md

 - Bonus
 - Extreme Bonus
 - Both Bonus and Extreme Bonus would be add-ons to the Full Credit.
-- Between P05-P07 and P10-P13 would be our online computer store, ELSA
+- Between P05-P07 and P10-P13 would be our fictional online computer store, ELSA